tytydraco/yessleep/out/Camp_Redwood_are_running_out_of_counselors_These_children_ARE_NOT_CHILDREN_Update_our_counsellors_are_not_who_they_say_they_are.md

 “What was that?”
 Harry turned to me with his lip curled.

 “How am I supposed to know?!”
 I hissed.
 “Keep looking!”
-But when I ducked under the table, my hands crawled under the desk, finding a fire—and attached to that, an ancient looking phone which looked straight out of a 1940’s movie, a bright green rotary phone.
+But when I ducked under the table, my hands crawled under the desk, finding a wire—and attached to that, an ancient looking phone which looked straight out of a 1940’s movie, a bright green rotary phone.

 Hesitantly, I answered it, lifting the phone to my ear.
 “Hello?”